Programming-Notes-all-languages/C-Notes/Advanced Uses of Pointers/Readme.md

     <a>When one of the above memory allocation functions is called, there is always a possibility that the compiler will not be able to allocate a block of memory.
 If this is the case, the function will return a <em>null pointer</em>.
 A null pointer is a pointer that points to nothing</a>
   </li>
   <li>
-    <a>To test if memory allocation function returned a value other than null, the following can be used:</a>
+    <a>To test if the memory allocation function returned a value other than null, the following can be used:</a>

 ```c
 int *array, size = 10;